wail-uottawa/docker-ros-elg5228/README.md

 				* List.
 Port: **6901**
 				* Dest.
 Port: **6901**
 			* Hit "Login" at the bottom, accept the certificate and provide the **Password** when prompted
-7. Once you are connected to the server on the cloud, you can launch the docker image by running the command inside the file `docker-run.sh` at the command line (it may be easiest if you copy and paste it)
+7. Once you are connected to the server on the cloud, you can launch the docker image by running the command inside the file `docker-run.sh` as a sudo command (`sudo docker run ...`)
 8. To be able to run graphical applications, connect your computer to the docker image using one of the methods explained in sections [Connecting Through Web Browser](#connecting-through-web-browser) or [Connecting Through VNC Viewer](#connecting-through-vnc-viewer).
 9. Disconnecting from the virtal machine can easily be done through the graphical interface of the VCL portal ([https://orec.rdc.uottawa.ca](https://orec.rdc.uottawa.ca)).
+Under "Current Reservations", click the "Delete Reservation" icon.
 This is also done automatically once your session time expires.

 ---
 <span style="color:red">**WARNING:**</span> Connecting to the image via Ontario Research & Education VCL Cloud does not allow mapping a local folder on your computer onto folder `/home/ros/catkin_ws/src/course_dir` in the docker image as it was explained in section [Running the Image](#running-the-image).
 The only way to avoid losing your work under `/home/ros/catkin_ws/src/course_dir` is to FTP all your fles/folders under this directory to your local computer BEFORE terminating the connection.
 This can be done using the FTP client installed on the image (see section [FTP Clients](#ftp-clients)).
 Forgetting or neglecting to do so will result in the loss of all your data under that folder.
 This is a major disadvantage of connecting to the image via Ontario Research & Education VCL Cloud, which is why this connection method should be left as a last resort.